BrandonFromKansas/reading-notes/code-201/reading03-html-css-js-basics-plus.md

 # HTML Lists, JavaScript Control Flow, and the CSS Box Model

+There are three different skill sets that we are learning all at ONE time.
+Three different skills being taught all at once means there will be a ton of information coming our way.
+Knowing how each one interracts with each other is important and can be a source of frustration for beginners.
+I am still trying to get comfortable with how JavaScript syntax is put together but also why it is structured the way it is.
+I feel like that is something I will need to do outside of class and class work so having these reference documents readily on-hand is huge for me.

 ## Learn HTML
 #### [Ordered](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol) and [Unordered Lists](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul)
 1. When should you use an `unordered list` ( `<ul>` ) in your HTML document?